Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit context for when to use: 'when git clone/pull/push fails with SSH errors.'
-It does not list alternatives or exclusions, but the guidance is clear and actionable for an AI agent.
+The description provides a clear usage scenario: 'Use this when git clone/pull/push fails with SSH errors.'
+It does not explicitly list alternatives or exclusions, but the context implies when to use this over other SSH tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.